Table of Contents

 Any Roth payout will not be included in your provisional income when calculating how much tax you need to pay on your Social Security Disability Insurance.
 On the other hand, money taken from a traditional IRA or 401(k) plan will be subjected to tax.

 Any other tips or things to keep in mind

 The goal should not be to pay as little tax as possible.
 Instead, focus on maximizing the amount of money you get out after tax (including the amount of Social Security income you get).
 For example, you can maximize your Social Security benefits.
 Pursue every avenue and option and check your eligibility for various financial aid programs, not just the Social Security Disability Insurance program.

 How can Benefits.com help me?

 Benefits.com helps people with disabilities find essential info about the financial aid they qualify might for.
 We focus on serving underserved and at-risk disabled individuals.
 Our goal is to help the Benefits.com community have access to the resources they need to get the benefits they deserve.

 Suppose you earn more than the threshold amount in total (including half of your disability income, your gross income, and any other income).
 In that case, you will likely have to pay tax on at least a part of your Social Security Disability Insurance.
 The only way to completely avoid paying tax on your Social Security benefits is to earn less than the threshold amount.

 Instead of focusing on minimizing the amount of tax you need to pay on your Social Security benefits, focus on increasing the amount of benefits you receive.
-The team at Trajector can help you with that.
+If you have questions on Social Security Disability benefits. please contact us today.